The Prancing Elites Project

 The Prancing Elites Project is an American reality television series that premiered on April 22, 2015, on Oxygen.
 Announced in September 2014, the series follows a five-member dance team as they juggle their personal and professional lives in Mobile, Alabama.
 The cast members include Adrian Clemons, Kentrell Collins, Kareem Davis, Jerel Maddox and Tim Smith.
 The dance team is described by the network as "the African American, gay and gender non-conforming."

 The show was subsequently renewed for a second season, which premiered on January 19, 2016.
-However, the show has been canceled and will not return after the summer of 2017 according to Oxygen TV.
+However, the show has been canceled and did not return after the summer of 2017.